 Evelyn and Walter Haas, Jr. started this foundation in 1953, inspired by the community in which they lived—the San Francisco Bay Area—and the people who have made it so extraordinary.

-Our founders’ vision has inspired more than 60 years of investment in strengthening communities and improving lives.
+Our founders’ vision has inspired more than 60 years of investing in strengthening communities and improving people’s lives.
 Their values of fairness, equality and opportunity have led the Fund to tackle hard problems ranging from helping people in low-income neighborhoods gain better opportunities to advancing rights for immigrants, gays and lesbians.